 One downside of living in Morongo Valley is that it can take a long time to commute to work.
 In Morongo Valley, the average commute to work is 37.12 minutes, which is quite a bit higher than the national average.

-The citizens of Morongo Valley are slightly less educated than the national average of 21.84% for the average city or town: 16.30% of adults in Morongo Valley have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Morongo Valley rank slightly lower than the national average.
+16.30% of adults 25 and older in Morongo Valley have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Morongo Valley in 2022 was $29,393, which is lower middle income relative to California and the nation.
 This equates to an annual income of $117,572 for a family of four.
 However, Morongo Valley contains both very wealthy and poor people as well.